ChasVanDav/10-endangered-species-tracker/README.md

 ## Features

+Here’s what you can do with Eventonica:

-- **Add Events**: Users can create new events with a name, date, and location.
+- **Add Events**: Create new events by filling out a simple form with the event name, date, and location.
-- **View Events**: Display a list of all events from the database.
+- **View Events**: Check out a list of all your events right on the main page.
-- **Update Events**: Users can update event details such as name, date, and location.
+- **Update Events**: Need to make changes?
+Just click on the edit icon and update event details.
-- **Delete Events**: Users can delete events from the database.
+- **Delete Events**: Removing an event is a breeze with the delete button.

 ## Technologies

+Here’s the tech stack behind Eventonica:

 - **Frontend**:
-  - React
-  - React-Bootstrap
+  - React: For a dynamic and responsive user experience.
+  - React-Bootstrap: To keep things looking sharp and stylish.
-  - Fetch API
+  - Fetch API: For smooth data fetching and updates.

 - **Backend**:
-  - Node.js
-  - Express.js
-  - PostgreSQL
+  - Node.js: Powering the server side.
+  - Express.js: Handling API requests with ease.
+  - PostgreSQL: Storing and managing your event data.

 ## Installation

-To set up the project locally, follow these steps:
+Ready to get started?
+Follow these steps to set up Eventonica on your local machine:

 ### 1. Clone the repository:
 ```